Retail park: Environment

 Opponents of retail parks argue that retail parks 'do not make sense' because of the ongoing climate crisis.
 However, retail parks are likely to benefit from climate change.
 An article in Nature found that, due to anthropogenic climate change, catastrophic rain and floods will happen more frequently and with greater severity.
 During periods of heavy rain, retail parks in the UK see an increase in customer footfall.

 Typical tenants

-Typically retail parks host a range of chain stores, including furniture, clothes or footwear superstores, electrical stores, carpet and others – and the anchor tenant is usually a supermarket.
-Owing to their out-of-town sites, abundance of free parking and proximity to major roads, retail parks are often easier to reach than central shopping areas, and as a result town centres are less attractive to retailers.
+Typically, retail parks host a range of chain stores, including furniture, clothes or footwear superstores, electrical stores, carpet and others – and the anchor tenant is usually a supermarket.
+Owing to their out-of-town sites, abundance of free parking and proximity to major roads, retail parks are often easier to reach by car than central shopping areas, and as a result, town centres are less attractive to retailers.

 Prevalence outside the UK

 Continental Europe

 Retail parks have been growing in Continental Europe: according to Cushman & Wakefield, who defines a retail park as an open-air centre with more than 5,000 sq. m. of retail space, total retail space in retail parks in Europe was predicted to be around 40 million sq. m. at the end of 2017.
 The amount of floor space in retail parks increased by 836,000 square meters in 2015, and 1.3 million square metres in 2016.
 France accounted for 54% of the new retail space in Western Europe, followed by Britain at 17% and Italy at 10%.
 At 70,000 sq. m., the "Steel" retail park in Saint-Étienne, France was cited as the largest planned project at that time.